qu-tan-um/PKU_EECS_UGR_THSS/README.md

 # LaTeX Template for Undergraduate Thesis at School of EECS, Peking University

+The initial author of the repository is Bochen Tan.
+SceneryInMirror has made invaluable contributions.

+I made this Latex template as 'green' as possible, meaning that it does not depend on other things than Latex.

+There are mainly two branches: 'master' which follows the .doc file quite rigidly and depend on ctex package 'non-ctex' which is free from ctex. 'non-ctex' contains some variations from the .doc file, but definitely no direct violations.
+(There are some details that is not explicitly regulated in the .doc file, so we can made up our own minds.)

+Beware to change the font names (songti, heiti, kaiti, and Times New Roman) according to your operating system.
+The font names in 'non-ctex' is tailored to my Mac OS.

+##'cover' has been merged to 'master'

 The project's author is TBC.
-Based on TBC's code, I added the cover and reviewtable in branch 'cover'.
+Based on TBC's code, SceneryInMirror added the cover and reviewtable in branch 'cover'.

-## branch 'non-ctex'

-The template now is free from ctex.
-This means we have more control over it.
-The font names are tailored to Mac OS, so beware of changing them when building on Windows or Linux.
-From Bochen Tan

-## In branch 'cover' (now has been merged to master)

 There are five .tex files: